An interactive demo of a system of emergent models in a tension space

 distributed, regularized and sparse way.

-In addition, among recent developments is to use complex values for representing tension magnitude and phase together, allowing modeling of tension space change tensions
+In addition, among recent developments is to use complex values for representing resource magnitude and phase together, allowing modeling of resource space change tensions

 in the same framework.